Learn How to Understand Dreams, Visions, and Hallucinations

 So, it's best to try and feel what is in a dream rather than think about it.
 Once you think, the whole thing generally changes in meaning—moving you from dream mode to awake, thinking mode.

 One special type of dream is the hypnogogic dream.
 These happen while people are falling asleep.
 They sometimes involve hallucinations that are projected into one’s bedroom.
 So, you might see a ghost or a spirit.
 Yet, while your eyes are open, you will probably not be able to move.
 That is because during most dreaming states the body is paralyzed.
-That is a homeostatic device that allows one to experience a grand array of emotions without the danger of one’s body moving in ways where it might get hurt.
+That is a balancing device that allows one to experience a grand array of emotions without the danger of one’s body moving in ways where it might get hurt.

 During a hypnogogic dream, you will probably try to makes sense out of what is going on.
 That is because the rational part of your brain, he frontal cortex, is not yet fully asleep.
 Out-of-the-body experiences can occur during this form of dreaming.